Our God-given Purposes

 He and Julie live in Coeur d' Alene and have two children, Jessica and John, both married, Jessica to Jerry and John to Denni.
 In addition they also have been blessed with three grandchildren, Cohen, Elias, and Natalie.
 Mark loves to read and devours every book about theology and practical Christian ministry he can.
 Also an avid hunter, he loves to track down those elusive elk every year.

 Don was born in San Francisco, California and spent most of his life in the Golden State until his retirement in 2010, when he moved up here to Northern Idaho.
-He and his wife, Sharon, have been married now for 35 years and along the way, God has blessed them with two children, Donald and Ashley, and two grandchildren, Samantha and Matthew.
+He and his wife, Sharon, have been married now for many years and along the way, God has blessed them with two children, Donald and Ashley, and two grandchildren, Samantha and Matthew.
 Of all the official titles that they have had, Don and Sharon think that Grandpa and Grandma might be the ones they like the best.

 Don became a born-again believer in Jesus on Easter Sunday, 1985.
 Since then God has used him in many ways, including being a Sunday School teacher, a home Bible Study leader, a church director, worship team leader, a leader in Bible Study Fellowship, and as an Elder at FBC.
 He and Sharon are heavily involved in ministry together at FBC and we are grateful to God for bringing them here to us.